 Israel To Allow Medical Marijuana Exports

-Israel's Parliament has passed allowing exports of medical marijuana, expanding the country's role in the cannabis industry.
+Israel's Parliament has approved exports of medical marijuana, expanding the country's role in the cannabis industry.

 What Happened

-The Israeli Parliament, also called the Knesset, unanimously Tuesday voted for the law to allow marijuana exports.
+The Israeli Parliament, also called the Knesset, unanimously voted Tuesday for the law to allow marijuana exports.
 The vote comes years after the law was first proposed, but never voted on due to concerns from security officials that marijuana would also end up on the black market.

 To alleviate the concerns, the law allows the police to supervise the licensing of exporting companies.